beaverstructures/Beaver/README.md

 - [ ] .NET documentation in every Beaver class, struct, enum, method and more you can imagine
 - [ ] A really nice Wiki detailing the functionality of the API.
 While the code documentation describes the methods and reference them to the considered design check, this wiki should describe the design checks and then reference to the corresponding methods and objects that handle them.
 - [ ] BeaverEducation project: This is a future project in our mind to use our documentation and API to create a timber structural design course, by direct use of the API for who's also learning how to code and the use of BeaverGrasshopper plugin for who's learning computational design with Grasshopper.

+### :bug: Bugfixing
+- [ ] We will put bugfixing issues and please be free to choose one to tackle.
+It can be a good way to get used to the code base :)

 <!-- LICENSE -->
 ## 📋 License